https://www.sikich.com

 Our results show that executives are cautiously optimistic, still somewhat defensive but planning for technological evolution.
 Specifically, they’re gearing up for the future of artificial intelligence and advanced robotics.

-Industry Outlook
+Industry outlook

 We’re in a time of heightened uncertainty but manufacturing executives’ business outlooks are still moderately optimistic.
 On a scale of one to 10, the average confidence score of business prospects over the next six months is 6.85, a slight year-over-year increase and a bit above the three-year average.
 Fifty-six percent of the votes are concentrated in sentiment scores of 7 and 8, with a more even spread among the other options.

 Although most executives are optimistic, varying concerns are dampening the confidence of some.
-The most cited concerns are current and proposed tariffs (63%), geopolitical climate (43%) and national political climate (36%).
+The most cited concerns are current and proposed tariffs (63%)geopolitical climate (43%) and national political climate (36%).

-“With many headlines focused on uncertainty, executives are lured into a state of indecision.
-The manufacturing industry is resilient and executives that choose to act will reap the rewards.
+With many headlines focused on uncertainty, executives are lured into a state of indecision.
 Disruption has created several opportunities for a competitive edge by encouraging smarter supply chains, cleaner processes and faster, tech-driven growth.
-The future isn’t something to brace for – it’s an opportunity to build.”
+The future isn’t something to brace for – it’s an opportunity to build.

-Jerry Murphy, CPA, CMA, CGMA
+– Jerry Murphy, CPA, CMA, CGMA, Principal, Manufacturing Services Leader

-Resilience in Today’s Environment
+Resilience in today’s environment

 Most respondents recently made operating and investment adjustments to protect margins amid continued macroeconomic uncertainty.
 The most common measures taken were direct defenses of the bottom line.